Urban Fellows are required to do the following:

 - Attend the Monthly Lecture Series

-New for 2013-2014: The lecture series will be moving to an afternoon time slot, likely from 4:10-5:50 p.m. one day per month August through April.
+New for 2013-2014: The lecture series will be from 4:10-5:50 p.m. one Wednesday per month August through April.
 Attendance is required to remain in the program.
 Speakers will address a variety of urban, growth management, and environmental issues.
 Half of the time will be reserved for group discussions.

 - Attend 2 Brown Bag Lunches Per Semester